Goal-Setting

 Profit

 A for-profit company that sets “profit” as its first goal for the next few years is looking to maximize short-term profits, and to achieve improvements in profit ratios in its financial statements.
+If you start struggling with business debts, you may contact a financial expert to make enquiry about debt management.
+Seek an individual insolvency service if you’re also considering to liquidate your company assets for the payment of your business debts.

 Our company might choose this focus if we’re looking to sell the company, or if we want to build up cash to make acquisitions, or if we can’t think of any other goal that we believe to be more important at this time.